Generative Flows with Invertible Attentions: Overview and Background

+where, $\mathbf{h}_{i} = f_{\theta_i}(\mathbf{x};\mathbf{c})$.
 For both the unconditional and conditional flow models, the design of flow layers generally respects the protocol that computing the inverse and Jacobian determinant of the involved transformations $f_{\theta_i}$ should be tractable.
-In this paper, we employ \cite{mahajan2020normalizing} and \cite{lugmayr2020srflow} as two of our backbones for unconditional and conditional flow models respectively.
-In both of the two backbones, the flow network is organized into $L$ flow-levels, each operating at a resolution containing $K$ number of flow-steps.
-In practice, each flow-level $f_{\theta_i}$ is typically composed of \squeeze{}, \sflow{}, and \osplit{} operations. \squeeze{} trades off spatial resolution for channel dimension. \sflow{} is commonly a series of affine coupling layers, invertible $1 \times 1$ convolutions and normalization layers. \osplit{} divides an intermediate layer $h_i$ into two halves, one of which will be transformed and the other of which will be left unchanged.
-Table~\ref{flow_step} summarizes the functions of the major layers of \sflow{}.
+In this paper, we mainly use \cite{mahajan2020normalizing} and \cite{lugmayr2020srflow} as our backbones for unconditional and conditional flow models respectively.
+In these backbones, the flow network is organized into $L$ flow-levels, each operating at a resolution containing $K$ number of flow-steps.
+In general, each flow-level $f_{\theta_i}$ is composed of \squeeze{}, \sflow{}, and \osplit{} operations. \squeeze{} trades off spatial resolution for channel dimension. \sflow{} is commonly a series of affine coupling layers, invertible $1 \times 1$ convolutions and normalization layers. \osplit{} divides an intermediate layer $h_i$ into two halves, one of which is transformed and the other of which is left unchanged.
+Table~(\ref{tab:flow_step}) summarizes the functions of the main layers of \sflow{}.

-To explicitly model the long-range dependencies for better flow models, we study two types of invertible attention mechanisms: (1) \textit{invertible map-based (iMap) attention}: It aims at learning a weighting factor for each position in the attention dimension and scales the flow feature maps with the learned attention weights.
-Such attention is expected to model the first-order long-term dependencies among the flow dimensions explicitly.
-(2) \textit{invertible scaled dot-product (iSDP) attention}: It computes the representation response at a position as a weighted sum of features of all the positions along the attention dimension.
+To explicitly model the long-range dependencies for efficient flow models, we study two types of invertible attention mechanisms: \textit{(i) invertible map-based (iMap) attention}: It aims at learning a weighting factor for each position in the attention dimension and scales the flow feature maps with the learned attention weights.
+The attention models the importance of each position in the attention dimension of flow feature maps explicitly. \textit{(ii) invertible transformer-based (iTrans) attention}: It computes the representation response at a position as a weighted sum of features of all the positions along the attention dimension.
 The attention weights are computed by scaled dot-product between features of all the positions.
-Compared to the iMap attention, it explicitly models the second-order long-range dependencies among the distant positions along the attention dimension.
+Compared to the iMap attention, it explicitly models the second-order dependencies among the distant positions along the attention dimension.